 Hi, I'm Henry Duong

-A creative learning content designer empowering learners through dynamic experiences.
-Experienced in multimedia development, I use adult learning and instructional design principles to produce quality videos, eLearning courses, guides, graphics, and more.
-I value collaboration, equitable learning solutions, and positive growth.My skills have contributed to many training, onboarding, and leadership experiences across tech, higher education, and nonprofit industries for over 14 years.I hope you enjoy exploring my portfolio and please reach out with any questions.
+A creative learning and multimedia designer empowering learners and organizations with engaging experiences.
+Experienced in content development, I blend adult learning theories and instructional design principles with my creative skills to produce quality videos, eLearning courses, presentations, guides, graphics, and more.
+I value collaboration, equitable learning solutions, and positive growth.My skills have contributed to training, onboarding, and leadership solutions across different modalities for tech, higher education, and nonprofit industries for the past 14 years.I hope you enjoy exploring my portfolio and please reach out with any questions.
 Cheers!

 Instructional Design Example